nilskjQL/pages-lab/content/posts/2025-09-22-another-one-bites-the-dust.md

 ---
 published: true
 date: 2025-09-23
-title: another one bites the dust
+title: another post bites the dust
 ---
 So this should show up **instantly**!?